boozallen/sdp-libraries/libraries/terraform/README.md

 }
 ```

-The name of each credential block is not important, and only used when describing configuration errors found by the step.
+The name of each credential block isn't important, and only used when describing configuration errors found by the step.

 To pass secrets on a per application environment basis, define a `app_env.terraform.secrets` block: